What Is Multiband Compression?

 If you’ve ever used a de-esser plug-in, then you have already got expertise with this idea of band-specific compression — a de-esser is basically a compressor tuned to the frequency band answerable for harsh sibilance.

 In the case of de-essing, arrange your compression to cover the range between 2kHz and 10kHz, roughly.
-Solo that band then modify the range to essentially zero in on just the most troublesome frequencies — we wish to use the compressor to squash down on the sibilance whereas leaving the remainder of the sonic spectrum untouched.
+Solo that band and then modify the range to essentially zero in on just the most troublesome frequencies — we wish to use the compressor to squash down on the sibilance whereas leaving the remainder of the sonic spectrum untouched.

 Once you’re centered on sibilance and little else, modify the threshold and ratio controls to attain whatever stage of gain reduction your scenario requires — 5dB–10dB of gain reduction could be an appropriate place to begin.